CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guides/api-documentation.md

 **URL Parameters** :

 - `id=[string]` where `id` is the ID of the eCR.
 - `snomed-code=[string]` Optional.
-The SNOMED code for the condition being viewed.
-If the eCR contains multiple conditions, this parameter ensures the matching condition is displayed first and expanded by default.
+If the eCR contains multiple conditions, this parameter ensures the matching condition is displayed first and expanded by default in the eCR Summary.
 - `auth=[string]` where `auth` is the authentication token for the user.
 Only required if NBS_PUB_KEY is set and other auth not enabled.

 **Method** : `GET`